Disaster PreparednessEmergency Phone Numbers

 Get Orientated in Disaster Preparedness

-A volunteer from the Disaster Preparedness Task Force (DPTF) gives a presentation on preparedness to the New Resident Orientation Tours.
-The presentations are given to United Mutual new residents on the 1st Friday of the month and Third Mutual new residents on the 3rd Friday of the month.
+A volunteer from the Disaster Preparedness Task Force (DPTF) gives a presentation on preparedness to the New Resident Orientations.
+The presentations are given in the morning to United Mutual new residents on the 1st Friday of the month and Third Mutual new residents on the 3rd Friday of the month.

 The DPTF can also provide a presenter on preparedness and activities of the DPTF for clubs and groups of the Village.
 If interested, please send email to email@example.com and request a Disaster Preparedness presentation.